Download the user manual, read FAQs or contact us if you need more help.

 If the only type of effect you use is distortion you may not have (or hear) the ill effects.
 But, if you have modulation and delay pedals the likelihood of ground loops wreaking havoc on your signal is high.

-If you don’t plan on using your Strymon power supply, we recommend an isolated power supply.
-The Voodoo Labs Pedal Power Digital and Iso-5 are some examples of cost effective, multiple output isolated power supplies.
+If you don’t plan on using the included power adapter, we recommend an isolated power supply.
 An isolated supply works by using a transformer (or multiple transformers) to keep every power outlet completely electrically isolated.
+We offer two fully-isolated, high current DC power supplies, Ojai and Zuma.
+Click below for more info:

 No. The reverbs in Flint are completely different than those in blueSky, in philosophy, the way they were designed, and how they sound.
 The goal of each Flint reverb was to capture the sound of an era, whereas blueSky reverbs are our take on awesome fidelity with ultimate flexibility.